 (1190 words, part 5 of 7)

 I may not have to explain this to all of you, but I definitely need to explain it to some of you.
 Fascism would have been here under a President Harris as well.
 Just a more slow-rolling fascism; one a little more focused on pleasantries but fascism nonetheless, not unlike the genteel demeanor of the deep south capital class during slavery.
-Why?
-Because the capital/ruling class has class solidarity.
-Continue reading to figure out what class you’re a part of and start to develop your own solidarity.
+Why would a Harris administration be fascist?
+Because the ruling class has class solidarity.
+Continue reading to learn what class you’re a part of and to start to develop your own solidarity.

 We hear the term “complicit” often, and we need to get away from using it, because what Biden-Harris did is more central than complicit.
+More “active participant.”
 Without them, the Palestinian Holocaust wouldn’t have happened.
-(Israeli politicians and military officials have openly said this to reporters many times.)
-Given all this, the U.S. sending weapons to Israel to bomb Gaza—happily granted by Biden-Harris if you trust their public comments on it—is more like partnership in crime.
+Israeli politicians and military officials have openly said this to reporters many times.
+Given all this, the U.S. sending weapons to Israel to bomb Gaza—happily sent by Biden-Harris according to their public comments—is more like partnership in crime.
 These crimes specifically are punishable by life imprisonment in The Hague.

-If you ever told anyone they needed to vote for Harris—let this sink in—you were telling them to vote for someone for whom there was sufficient evidence to send them to life in prison.
+If you ever told anyone they needed to vote for Harris, you were telling them to vote for someone for whom there was sufficient evidence to send them to life in prison.
+Let that sink in.
 The same goes for Trump, of course, but unless we realize that we’re all the target of “rotating villain” propaganda, and that both parties’ candidates are capable of disregarding human life to serve whatever moneyed interests they are serving… then we will never *not* have a fascist leader.

 Whoever Biden/Harris/Trump are serving have got our neighbors telling us we need to vote for one of them.
 What a great situation!